nzfeng/signed-heat-3d/README.md

 SIGGRAPH talk (10 minutes): [link]()

-This Github repository demonstrates the _Signed Heat Method (SHM)_ on **3D volumetric domains**, solving for (generalized) signed distance to triangle meshes, polygon meshes, to point clouds.
+This Github repository demonstrates the _Signed Heat Method (SHM)_ on **3D volumetric domains**, solving for (generalized) signed distance to triangle meshes, polygon meshes, and point clouds.
+For visualization, the solution is solved on a background tet mesh or grid, which you do _not_ need to supply yourself -- the program discretizes the domain for you, and you just need to supply the geometry to which you'd like the signed distance.

 If you're interested in using the Signed Heat Method in 2D surface domains, go to [this Github repository](https://github.com/nzfeng/signed-heat-demo) which demonstrates the [geometry-central implementation on (2D) surface meshes and point clouds](https://geometry-central.net/surface/algorithms/signed_heat_method/) .

 ![teaser image](media/teaser.png)